NOAA-OAR-WPO-SDII/Data-Forums/prep/what-to-expect.md

 ---

 ## 🧩 **Come Prepared**
-To make the discussions more relevant and collaborative, we ask that participants come ready to reflect on:
+To make the data forums more relevant for your work, we invite participants to reflect on the following as they engage in the Forums:

 1. **Your Data Story**
-   - What kind of social, behavioral, or hazard-related data do you work with?
+   - What kind of social, behavioral, economic, hazard, or climate-related data do you work with?
    - What are your biggest integration challenges or opportunities?
+   - How well documented is your data?
+Could improving or enriching your **metadata** make integration easier?
    - What new collaborations would you like to see?

-2. **A Dataset & a Question**
+2. **Looking Ahead: A Dataset & a Question**
-   - Think of a dataset you’ve created or worked with (real or hypothetical).
+   - After the Forums, begin thinking about a dataset you’ve created or worked with (real or hypothetical).
-   - Pose a question that could be answered — at least in part — by integrating your dataset with additional data sources.
+   - Consider what new insights might come from combining it with other data sources.
-   - Consider what kind of data (social, meteorological, environmental, etc.) could help answer it.
+   - Reflect on what types of data (social, meteorological, environmental, etc.) could help answer those questions.

+💡 **Why This Matters**
+By keeping these reflections in mind during the Forums, you’ll be better positioned to:
+- Connect discussions to your own data and challenges
+- Recognize common opportunities across disciplines
+- See how metadata and documentation support collaboration
-These reflections will spark the **opening discussion in Forum 1**, showcase the diversity of data across our community, and help identify future collaboration opportunities.
-Over time, they could even seed the beginnings of a **community directory or network map** to strengthen SBES connections.
+- Carry forward ideas that could grow into future projects, partnerships, or even a **community directory or network map** to strengthen SBES connections

 ---